vsouza/awesome-ios/README.md

 * [PMAlertController](https://github.com/Codeido/PMAlertController) - PMAlertController is a great and customizable substitute to UIAlertController. 🔶
 * [PopupViewController](https://github.com/dimillian/PopupViewController) - UIAlertController drop in replacement with much more customization. 🔶
 * [AlertViewLoveNotification](https://github.com/PhilippeBoisney/AlertViewLoveNotification) - A simple and attractive AlertView to ask permission to your users for Push Notification. 🔶
+* [CRToast](https://github.com/cruffenach/CRToast) - A modern iOS toast view that can fit your notification needs

 ##### Button
 * [SSBouncyButton](https://github.com/StyleShare/SSBouncyButton) - iOS7-style bouncy button UI component.